openfl/lime.openfl.org/_docs/index.md

 lime setup ios
 ```

-Follow the pages under the "Advanced Setup" section for more detailed information to setup each platform.
+Follow the pages under the [Platform Setup](../advanced-setup/) section for more detailed information to setup each platform.